nixbytes/dotworkflow/README.md

 # dotworkflow
-dotworkflow is vim and dot files used for development
+dotworkflow is vim and dot files used for development and systems on Linux/Unix

 listed items with configuration for projects